-Business owners have another perk.
-If you buy food for your staff, you can tax-deduct 100 percent of the cost.
+Businessowners can also deduct the cost when they buy food on-site for staff.
 The meals must be provided on the employer’s premises and for the convenience of the employer.
 This can include cafeterias or delis furnished by the employer, as well as food you buy for meetings.

-The convenience portion of the requirements simply means that there needs to be a business reason for furnishing the meals, not simply that you’re feeding your employees as additional compensation.
-In most cases, this is simply that you’re working hard on a project and want everyone to stay on-site rather than go offsite for meals.
+The convenience portion of the requirements means that there's a business reason for furnishing the meals.
+You're not feeding your employees as additional compensation to them.
+Maybe you’re working hard on a project and you want everyone to stay on-site rather than leave to grab a meal.

-The meal deduction part of your taxes can be complicated, but if you carefully check the tax laws, you can enjoy the tax break.
-If you’re planning to tax-deduct a meal, make sure you retain any receipts and make notes to yourself as to the specific business purpose of each meal in case you’re audited.
+The meal deduction can be complicated, but you can enjoy the tax break if you meet the rules.
+Retain receipts and make notes to yourself as to the purpose of each meal.

-- IRS.gov: IRS Issues Final Regulations on the Deduction for Meals and Entertainment
+- IRS: IRS Issues Final Regulations on the Deduction for Meals and Entertainment

-- IRS.gov: How Long Should I Keep Records?
+- IRS: How Long Should I Keep Records?